kaiwendai/dimensionality-reduction-and-clustering/README.md

 # dimensionality-reduction-and-clustering
-This project examines Principal Component Analysis and Non-negative Matrix Factorization and implements K-means algorithm for image segmentation.
+This project examines Principal Component Analysis and Non-negative Matrix Factorization and implements K-means algorithm from scratch for image segmentation.